iden3/snarkjs/README.md

 You can find more information about the ceremony [here](https://github.com/weijiekoh/perpetualpowersoftau)

-The last ptau file was geneerated using this procedure:
+The last ptau file was generated using this procedure:

 https://www.reddit.com/r/ethereum/comments/iftos6/powers_of_tau_selection_for_hermez_rollup/